Entrepreneurship (ENT)

 Examines entrepreneurship in other countries by focusing on the unique opportunities and problems associated with the particular country being studied.
 Comparisons are made between the host country and the United States.
 General issues related to doing business across national boundaries are included.
 This course is taught only outside the United States.

-ENT 3380 Global Perspectives on New Ventures (3)
+ENT 3380 Global Perspectives in Entrepreneurship (3)

 Entrepreneurship is increasingly global in nature, continuously creating new opportunities and competitors.
 Global Perspectives on New Ventures provides a deep understanding of these dynamics and helps students develop startup concepts that are more likely to succeed in the country-business context in which they may one day launch new international ventures.